byurk/process-imagery/README.md

 4.  outputs - Contains the output of the analysis used to take on future projects.

-You should either create the raw_data, clean_data, and outputs directories and/or create symlinks to these directories (probably somewhere ongoogle drive).
+You should either create the raw_data, clean_data, and outputs directories and/or create symlinks to these directories (probably somewhere on google drive).

+Currently the \*\_data and outputs folders are located at `epsilon.hope.edu:/media/DataSSD1/data/process-imagery/`.

 ## Workflow for processing the ground based images for the dune project at Saugatuck Harbor Natural Area (SHNA)

+> **Yurk testing notes (April 2024)** - I did not test steps 1-4 since these are pretty specific to how we collected photographs for this flight - Typically we would need to have some process (usually simpler) that would result in one rgb image being added to each `clean_data/quadrats/quadrat##/` directory - Jack followed the steps 1-4 on epsilon to get the images ready for processing - I lightly modified the code to locate the selected_images_key.csv file in the `raw_data` directory instead of the `clean_data` directory.
+I also simplified the csv file so that it now has a column with the quadrat_number (using our current numbering system) and no longer has a column showing the path to the folder containing the images.
+This path was pointing at one of Jack's google drive folders, which is no longer used.

 1. The photos were captured with the Trimble iPhone app with associated GPS coordinates.
-The raw data was downloaded and stored in Google drive.
 For each quadrat \~3 photographs were taken to be used in subsequent analysis.
 This data is located in `raw_data/veg_Quadrats`.

-2. First run the script `code/src/organize-ground-photos.R` to organize the raw data.
+2. First run the script `code/src/organize-ground-images.R` to organize the raw data.
 This script will create a directory for each quadrat and store the associated photographs and metadata inside `raw_data`.
+These directories are stored in `raw_data/quadrats/` and are named `quadrat##` where `##` is the quadrat number.
+The script also converts each photograph to tiff format.
+The tiffs are stored in the directory `raw_data/quadrats/quadrat##/image_selection/`.
+Typically there are 3 photos of each quadrat, `iphone1.tif`, `iphone2.tif`, and `iphone3.tif`.

-3. Next, you will have to manually look at the photographs and decide which ones to keep.
+3. Next, you will have to manually look at the photographs and decide which ones to use from each quadrat.
 Create a csv file with the decided photograph.
 This should be `iphone1`, `iphone2`,or `iphone3` for each quadrat.
-The csv file should be stored in the `clean_data` directory.
+The csv file is stored in the `raw_data` directory: `raw_data/selected_images_key.csv`.
+The file lists the quadrat number and the file name of the selected image.

 4. Run the script `code/src/copy-selected-rgb-images.R` to copy the selected photographs to the `clean_data` directory.
+For example, the image selected for quadrat 79 will have the path `clean_data/quadrats/quadrat79/rgb.tif`

 5. Decide which hyperparameters to use for the image processing.

 6. Render the quarto document or run code cells of `code/process-imagery.qmd` to process the images.

 Main entry points:

+> **Yurk testing notes (April 2024)** - I rendered `code/exploration.qmd`.
+Everything seemed to work fine.

 ### 1. exploration.qmd